Singapore

 The Ministry of Law has developed a cloud-based management and collaboration platform called the Legal Technology Platform (in collaboration with Lupl, an American legal technology firm), which offers a unified dashboard that consolidates case management (covering drafts, client instructions, time tracking, billing, templates, and integrated practice tools) into a single interface.
 The system is integrated with a GenAI system, developed with Lupl.
 Lawyers using the platform can interact with Microsoft CoPilot through prompts for a range of tasks, allowing legal practitioners to automate their tasks.
 Some of the key features include:

-- Generating drafts, summaries of legal documents, and contextually-intelligent translations;
+- Generating drafts, summaries of legal documents, and contextually-intelligent translations,

 - Monitoring and managing task progress, team workload and capacity, and